What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 molecules of these proteins to denaturation;

 Motor.
-Movement of a number of unicellular
+Movement of a number of single-celled organisms

 organisms, as well as spermatozoa with the help of cilia and flagella, in the composition